 Morning Glory – not bindweed a perennial weed but an annual vining plant with large flowers.
 Also white, purple, and combinations.
 I only have a photo of a purple morning glory.

 Nigella/Love-in-a-Mist – annual flower with interesting flowers and seed pods, reseeds.
-Also in white and pink.
-The edible black seeds which resemble onion seeds are also called Black Cumin.
+This edible flower is also available in white and pink.
+Nigella sativa which is not as showy is also called Black Cumin.

 Creeping Phlox – all labeled “blue” turned purple in my yard.
 Maybe they would be purple elsewhere.
 I would like to add sulfur to acidify the soil and see if they would look more blue.
 Also available in white, pink, and purple.